Node-N/FWI/README.md

 # FWI
 Visualizing fire weather index in New Zealand
-Casual geospatial data exploration using Xarray in Python
+Casual geospatial data exploration using Dask in Python